samkibe/My-Serious-SQL-encounter-pros-and-cons/SQL Training (Data Exploration)/Week 2/Identifying Duplicates.md

 #### 2. Should we remove all of them NO - apply DISTINCT to wipe, although inspect data first
 #### 3. How can we inspect our duplicates?
 - SELECT COUNT (DISTINCT *) FROM health.user_logs;
-- Above query can not work until a 'CTE' (common table expression) or a 'SUBQUERY' is introduced or a 'TEMPORARY TABLE' is created to instigate DISTINCT where possible (advanced)
+- Above query can not work until a 'CTE' (common table expression) or a 'SUBQUERY' is introduced or a 'TEMPORARY TABLE' is created to instigate DISTINCT where possible (advanced), IT GOOD TO STICK TO cteS BECAUSE THEY ARE EASY TO READ AND WRITE IN MEMORY.

-Data engineering - indexes and partitioning of datasets is biggest factors in D
+Data engineering - indexes and partitioning of datasets is biggest factors in DE

 example of a CTE namely 'deduped_logs' to find the number of unique records